 - Interviewing witness statements;

-- Reviewing video footage of the accident, if available;
+- Reviewing video footage of the crash, if available;

 - Researching the history of both parties’ driving records;